MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-ita-fpi-sample.md

      *1 : 0 ;  2 : 1 ; 3 : 2 ; 4 : 2 ; 5 : 0 ; 6 : 0 ; 7 : 0 ; 8 : 2 ; 9 : 0 ; 10 : 2 ; 11 : 1*

 ### Handling gift cards

+The fiscal printer integration sample implements the following rules in regard to gift cards:

-  - Exclude sales lines related to the operations *Issue gift card* or *Add to gift card* from a fiscal receipt.
+- Exclude sales lines related to the operations *Issue gift card* or *Add to gift card* from the fiscal receipt;
-  - Do not print a fiscal receipt if it has sales lines marked as gift cards only.
+- Do not print a fiscal receipt if it consists of gift card lines only;
-  - Deduct total amount of gift cards issued or re-charged in a transaction from payment lines.
+- Deduct total amount of gift cards issued or re-charged in a transaction from payment lines of the fiscal receipt;
-  - Save calculated adjustments of payment lines in DB with a reference to fiscal transaction.
+- Save calculated adjustments of payment lines in the Channel DB with a reference to a corresponding fiscal transaction;
 - Payment by gift card is considered as a regular payment.

 ### Handling customer order deposits

+The fiscal printer integration sample implements the following rules in regard to customer deposits and customer order deposits:

+- Do not print a fiscal receipt if a transaction is a a customer deposit;
-  - Do not print a fiscal receipt if a customer order deposit or a customer order deposit refund only.
+- Do not print a fiscal receipt if a transaction contains a customer order deposit or a customer order deposit refund only;
-  - Display an amount of previously paid deposit in a fiscal receipt for customer order pickup.
+- Print the amount of the previously paid deposit in a fiscal receipt for a customer order pickup operation;
-  - Deduct customer order deposit amount from payment lines when a hybrid customer order is created.
+- Deduct the customer order deposit amount from payment lines when a hybrid customer order is created;
-  - Save calculated adjustments of payment lines in DB with a reference to fiscal transaction for hybrid customer order.
+- Save calculated adjustments of payment lines in the Channel DB with a reference to a fiscal transaction for a hybrid customer order.

 ## Set up Retail for Italy